lue-bird/elm-syntax-type-infer/README.md

 ## TODO

--   convert all Elm.Syntax.Node.Node like type_ : Elm.Syntax.Node.Node Elm.Syntax.TypeAnnotation.TypeAnnotation or for let declarations to separate fields
 -   add more tests, especially let-in
 -   implement multi-expression-declarations type infer
 -   (mutually) recursive type aliases can run into an infinite loop